espressif/arduino-esp32/libraries/MultiThreading/examples/BasicMultiThreading/README.md

 ## Troubleshooting

 ***Important: Make sure you are using a good quality USB cable and that you have a reliable power source***

-* **LED not blinking:** Check the wiring connection and the IO selection.
-* **Programming Fail:** If the programming/flash procedure fails, try reducing the serial connection speed.
-* **COM port not detected:** Check the USB cable and the USB to Serial driver installation.

-If the error persists, you can ask for help at the official [ESP32 forum](https://esp32.com) or see [Contribute](#contribute).

 ## Contribute